 - The FortiGate unit is installed in a secure physical location. - Physical access to the FortiGate unit is restricted to authorized operators. - Administrative passwords are at least 8 characters long. - Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - One (or more) of the characters should be capitalized. - One (or more) of the characters should be numeric. - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark). - Administration of the FortiGate unit is permitted using only certified administrative methods.
-These are: - console connection - web-based manager via HTTPS - command line interface (CLI) access via SSH - The FortiGate unit can be used in either of its two operation modes: NAT/Route or Transparent.
+These are: - console connection - web-based manager via HTTPS - command line interface (CLI) access via SSH - Web browsers are configured to use TLS 1.0 only for use with the SSL VPN functionality (SSL v3.0 support must be disabled in the browser)

+The FortiGate unit can be used in either of its two operation modes: NAT/Route or Transparent.
 NAT/Route mode applies security features between two or more different networks (for example, between a private network and the Internet).
 Transparent mode applies security features at any point in a network.
 The current operation mode is displayed on the web-based manager Status page and in the output of the get system status CLI command.
 Also, on LCD-equipped units, Transparent mode is indicated by "FIPS-CC-TP" and NAT/Route by "FIPS-CC-NAT" on the LCD display.